Monster (manga): Manga

 A.E.
-Sparrow of IGN described Monster as a "Hitchcock film set to manga" and felt its real strength comes from its huge cast of interesting characters, who each have "a unique story and history to relate".
-Carlo Santos, also for Anime News Network, called Monster "a one-of-a-kind thriller" and suggests that one of the most overlooked qualities of it is that "amidst all the mystery and horror, there are moments of love and hope and all the good things about humanity."
+Sparrow of IGN described Monster as a "Hitchcock film set to manga" and felt its real strength came from its huge cast of interesting characters, who each had "a unique story and history to relate".
+Carlo Santos, also of Anime News Network, called Monster "a one-of-a-kind thriller" and suggested that one of the most overlooked qualities of it is that "amidst all the mystery and horror, there are moments of love and hope and all the good things about humanity."
 Though she praised the manga for its "cinematically precise" art, never confusing the reader, and making each person visually distinct despite the large cast of characters, Casey Brienza from the same website felt that too much time was spent developing minor characters "who are likely to be dead or forgotten just a few dozen pages later," and that the series' ending "went out with a whimper."
 Brienza noted that "there is nothing satisfactory ever revealed to fully account for [Johan's] supremely scrambled psyche," but concluded that as long as the reader does not look for "deep meanings or think too hard about whether or not it all makes sense in the end" they will enjoy it.
 Leroy Douresseaux of Comic Book Bin, praised Monsters finale and wrote that the manga is "worth reading again and again.
 It's perfection".